 United States Commercial Bank (US $ in millions)

 Drivers of Non-Interest Income

 - The extent of non-interest income variation is counted on economic scenarios.
 The interest income largely depends on the minimum rate of interest charged on the sanctioned loan value.
 The rate of interest is decided based on the benchmark rate decided by Federal Bank.
-Now, when the economy faces challenges of deflation, as a preventive measure Federal Bank lower the interest rates.
+Now, when the economy faces challenges of deflationDeflationDeflation is a decrease in the prices of goods and services caused by negative inflation (below 0%).
+It usually results in increased consumer purchasing power, owing to a simple supply and demand rule in which excess supply leads to lower prices., as a preventive measure Federal Bank lower the interest rates.

 - In such a case, the banks are supposed to pass down the credit of reduction in interest rates to the consumers.
 It is done by revising the rate of interest charged on the loans.
 This leads to a fall in the interest income of the bank.
 To offset the revenue fall the banks, slightly increase the charges levied on transactions which constitute the non-interest income.